Aliases for ADAM22 Gene

 GeneCards Summary for ADAM22 Gene

 ADAM22 (ADAM Metallopeptidase Domain 22) is a Protein Coding gene.
-Diseases associated with ADAM22 include Epilepsy, Familial Temporal Lobe, 1 and Limbic Encephalitis.
-Among its related pathways are Developmental Biology and Notch Signaling Pathway (sino).
-GO annotations related to this gene include metalloendopeptidase activity and integrin binding.
+Diseases associated with ADAM22 include Limbic Encephalitis and Epilepsy, Familial Temporal Lobe, 1.
+Among its related pathways are Notch Signaling Pathway (sino) and LGI-ADAM interactions.
+Gene Ontology (GO) annotations related to this gene include metalloendopeptidase activity and integrin binding.
 An important paralog of this gene is ADAM11.

 UniProtKB/Swiss-Prot for ADAM22 Gene